-Network policies · Cloudflare for Teams documentation

 Network policies

-With Teams, you can configure policies to control network-level traffic leaving your endpoints.
+With Cloudflare Zero Trust, you can configure policies to control network-level traffic leaving your endpoints.
 Using network selectors like IP addresses and ports, your policies will control access to any network origin.
-Because Cloudflare for Teams integrates with your identity provider, it also gives you the ability to create identity-based network policies.
+Because Cloudflare Zero Trust integrates with your identity provider , it also gives you the ability to create identity-based network policies.
 This means you can now control access to non-HTTP resources on a per-user basis regardless of where they are or what device they’re accessing that resource from.

 Build a network policy by configuring the following elements: